knottwill/Dilute-Ising-MachineLearning/README.md

-# Dilute Ising Moel Machine Learning
+# Dilute Ising Model Machine Learning

 This project was submitted in partial fulfillment of my Bachelor's of Science in Physics with Theoretical Physics at King's College London.